Sooricatz/portfolio/projects/10_Ahoy/description.md

 Webdesign, webdevelopment and offline communication for the Berlin-Charlottenburg based Co-working space.
-Beside the showcase side, the website allows the co-workers to book a meeting-room, post classified ads and list their events.